saibaldas/MarsPhotosOfTheDay/README.md

 6) Added Web Browser support to display images
    Start the WebApi project using docker compose
    Go to the Web Project
-     Open in Visual Studio Code and then npm start Browser opens localhost:5000 with MarsRoverImages I am adding the Web Browser support to download the images locally
+     Open in Visual Studio Code and then npm install & npm start Browser opens localhost:5000 with MarsRoverImages I am adding the Web Browser support to download the images locally